syncfusion-content/blazor-docs/blazor/diagram-component/commands.md

     private void OnDistributeLeft()
     {
-        diagram.SetDistribute(DistributeOptions.Left);
+        //distributes the objects based on the distance between the left sides of the adjacent objects. diagram.SetDistribute(DistributeOptions.Left);
     }

     private void OnDistributeRight()
     {
-        diagram.SetDistribute(DistributeOptions.Right);
+        //distributes the objects based on the distance between the right sides of the adjacent objects. diagram.SetDistribute(DistributeOptions.Right);
     }

     private void OnDistributeTop()
     {
-        diagram.SetDistribute(DistributeOptions.Top);
+        //distributes the objects based on the distance between the top sides of the adjacent objects. diagram.SetDistribute(DistributeOptions.Top);
     }

     private void OnDistributeBottom()
     {
-        diagram.SetDistribute(DistributeOptions.Bottom);
+        //distributes the objects based on the distance between the bottom sides of the adjacent objects. diagram.SetDistribute(DistributeOptions.Bottom);
     }

     private void OnDistributeMiddle()
     {
-        diagram.SetDistribute(DistributeOptions.Middle);
+        //distributes the objects based on the distance between vertical centers of the adjacent objects. diagram.SetDistribute(DistributeOptions.Middle);
     }

     private void OnDistributeCenter()
     {
-        diagram.SetDistribute(DistributeOptions.Center);
+        //distributes the objects based on the distance between the centers of the adjacent objects. diagram.SetDistribute(DistributeOptions.Center);
     }

     private void OnDistributeBottomToTop()
     {
-        diagram.SetDistribute(DistributeOptions.BottomToTop);
+        //distributes the objects based on the distance between bottom and top sides of adjacent objects. diagram.SetDistribute(DistributeOptions.BottomToTop);
     }

     private void OnDistributeRightToLeft()
     {
-        diagram.SetDistribute(DistributeOptions.RightToLeft);
+        //distributes the objects based on the distance between right and left sides of adjacent objects. diagram.SetDistribute(DistributeOptions.RightToLeft);
     }
 }